PSSRA/pssra.github.io/content/join/national.md

 ## Both National Members and Local Comrades
 - Allowed to participate in any chapter range day or event, as long as prerequisites met
-- Access to all channels open to any vetted member
+- Access to all Discord channels open to any vetted member
 - Full vetting process prior to getting access to events and Discord
 - Appear on local chapter roster (doesn't have to be under a legal name)